-The adoption of standing orders and any amendment to standing orders must be made by the community board and by a vote of not less than 75% of the members present.
+The adoption of standing orders and any amendment to standing orders must be made by the Community board and by a vote of not less than 75% of the members present.
+Similarly, in the case of a local and community board the adoption of standing orders and any amendments also requires a vote of not less than 75% of the members of the specific board.